OpenDocument adoption: Massachusetts

-The United States state of Massachusetts has been examining its options for implementing XML-based document processing.
+The U.S. state of Massachusetts has been examining its options for implementing XML-based document processing.
 In early 2005, Eric Kriss, Secretary of Administration and Finance in Massachusetts, was the first government official in the United States to publicly connect open formats to a public policy purpose: "It is an overriding imperative of the American democratic system that we cannot have our public documents locked up in some kind of proprietary format, perhaps unreadable in the future, or subject to a proprietary system license that restricts access."

-At a September 16, 2005 meeting with the Mass Technology Leadership Council Kriss stated that he believes this is fundamentally an issue of sovereignty.
+At a September 16, 2005 meeting with the Mass Technology Leadership Council, Kriss stated that he believes this is fundamentally an issue of sovereignty.
 While supporting the principle of private intellectual property rights, he said sovereignty trumped any private company's attempt to control the state's public records through claims of intellectual property.

 Subsequently, in September 2005, Massachusetts became the first state to formally endorse OpenDocument formats for its public records and, at the same time, reject Microsoft's new XML format, now standardized as ISO/IEC 29500:2008 — Office Open XML.
 This decision was made after a two-year examination of file formats, including many discussions with Microsoft, other vendors, and various experts, plus some limited trial programs in individual communities like Saugus and Billerica.
-Microsoft Office, which has a nearly 100% market share among the state's employees, did not support OpenDocument formats until Service Pack 2 of Office 2007.
-Microsoft had indicated that OpenDocument formats will not be supported in new versions of Office, even though they support many other formats (including ASCII, RTF, and WordPerfect), and analysts believe it would be easy for Microsoft to implement the standard.
+Microsoft Office, which had a high market share among the state's employees, did not support OpenDocument formats until Service Pack 2 of Office 2007.
+Microsoft had indicated that OpenDocument formats would not be supported in new versions of Office, although they supported other formats (including ASCII, RTF, and WordPerfect).
+Some analysts believed it would be easy for Microsoft to implement the standard.
 If Microsoft chooses not to implement OpenDocument, Microsoft will disqualify themselves from future consideration.
-Several analysts (such as Ovum) believe that Microsoft will eventually support OpenDocument.
+Several analysts (such as Ovum) predicted that Microsoft would eventually support OpenDocument.
 On 6 July 2006 Microsoft announced that they would support the OpenDocument format and create a plugin to allow Office to save to ODF.